hpfousac/inav/MapPwmChannel.md

 # branch: feature/MapPwmChannel #

-Idea: The PWM pins (in/out) will bve allocated by settings.
+Idea: The PWM pins (in/out) will be allocated by settings.

 The reasoning is based on not enought output channels, Some of the pins are not used if (C-)PPM or Serial RX is attached.